bcgov/wordpress/documentation/docs/guide/GettingStarted/deploy_locally.md

 :::
 ::: warning Optional: Switching to Rancher Desktop
 If you are using Docker Desktop, you can switch to Rancher Desktop.
 This is not required, but it is recommended for a more stable experience.
-Rancher Desktop is a free and open-source desktop application that provides a Kubernetes environment for local development.
-It is an alternative to Docker Desktop and is designed to be lightweight and easy to use.
+Rancher Desktop is a free and open-source desktop application that is designed to be lightweight and easy to use.

 If you want to use Rancher Desktop: